 - In the left menu, select Other Features > Monetization.

-- Read and agree to the YouTuber Partner Program terms.
+- Read and agree to the YouTuber Partner Program terms and eligibility requirements.

 - Set your monetization preferences.